seokhojeong/academic-kickstart/content/home/about.md

 # About me

-I am a lecturer in Civil Engineering at the University of Waikato, New Zealand, with expertise in Geotechnical Earthquake Engineering and Geophysics.
+I am an Assistant Professor in Civil Engineering at Changwon National University, South Korea, with expertise in Geotechnical Earthquake Engineering and Geophysics.

-I obtained BE in Civil Engineering from Changwon National University in South Korea, Master in Earthquake Engineering and Engineering Seismology (MEEES) from Grenoble Alps University/University of Pavia/University of Patras as part of the Erasmus Mundus program in Europe, and PhD in Civil Engineering from Georgia Institute of Technology in the USA.
+I obtained BE in Civil Engineering from Changwon National University, Master in Earthquake Engineering and Engineering Seismology (MEEES) from Grenoble Alps University/University of Pavia/University of Patras as part of the Erasmus Mundus program in Europe, and PhD in Civil Engineering from Georgia Institute of Technology in the USA.

-My research aims to advance the knowledge on the nature of earthquake ground shaking and develop new techniques to improve the Geotechnical and Earthquake Engineering practice.
+My research aims to advance the knowledge on the characteristics of earthquake ground shaking and develop new techniques to improve the Geotechnical and Earthquake Engineering practice.
-My current research focuses on characterising the seismic hazard and the associated risks, accounting for the local and regional variability caused by the complex near-surface site effect, such as the topographic effects and the sedimentary basin effects.